hxn8439/Renim/README.md

 ->make sure the source files are in the Xamp htdocs folder.

 Script 1:
-->type in a web address : http://localhost/delete.php ->Fill in the Data in all fields
-->click on submit button

-Script 2:
-->type in a web address : http://localhost/display.php ->Fill in the Data in all fields
-->click on submit button

-Script 3:
-->type in a web address : http://localhost/insert.php ->Fill in the Data in all fields
-->click on submit button

-Script 4:
-->type in a web address : http://localhost/update.php ->Fill in the Data in all fields
-->click on submit button

-Script 5:
-->type in a web address : http://localhost/view1.php ->Fill in the Data in all fields
-->click on submit button

-Script 6:
-->type in a web address : http://localhost/view2.php ->Fill in the Data in all fields
-->click on submit button
+->type in a web address : http://localhost/index.php ->Then you should see the home page of Renim with several tab queries ->Fill in the Data in all fields of a requested query ->click on submit button

+Note: this execution is done only as a localHost